mozilla-iam/auth0-deploy/README.md

 ## Branches

 `master`:
-The master branch is used for development of rules and are auto-deployed on https://manage-dev.mozilla.auth0.com/
+The master branch is used for development of rules which are auto-deployed on https://manage-dev.mozilla.auth0.com/

 `production`:
 /!\ The production branch uses merges from the master branch and are used for production.
 These are auto-deployed on https://manage.mozilla.auth0.com/